austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Lower bounds on the rate of convergence for Metropolis-Hastings algorithms
-(IMPORTANT: NOT COMPLTED AND UPLOADED TO PIP YET, Manuscript is almost finished)
+(IMPORTANT: NOT COMPLETED AND UPLOADED TO PIP YET)

 A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
 This library relies on Pytorch.
 This also includes some simulations from my dissertation before I made the more general package.